 Many of us have moved from saying “Woe is me” to “WOW!
 I survived and I am even thriving.”
 We could ask ourselves, “Where did my resiliency develop?
 And if it did not develop in childhood, when did it develop?”
-If you do not identify yourself as resilient, you may not recognize your capacity to handle strain and stress.
+If you do not identify yourself as being resilient to challenges, you may not recognize your capacity to handle strain and stress.
 Perhaps it is time to explore building resilience and the concept of protective factors.

-On this website, there are many articles on how to strengthen resilience but here we will provide a connection between what happened to you in your childhood and what you can do to move forward.
-This will allow you to more strategically use the other available articles with tips for strengthening your buoyancy.
+On this website, there are many articles on how to strengthen resilience.
+But here we will provide a connection between what happened to you in your childhood and what you can do to move forward.
+This will better allow you to use the other available articles with tips for strengthening your buoyancy.

 1. Take an inventory of your overall childhood using the categories below.
 Give each point a number from 0 (not at all) to 10 (got all I needed and more).